-Find out how easy it is to dehydrate dill weed – take the easy growing backyard herb from the garden to the spice cabinet with these easy steps.
-This is better than any store-bought dried dill!
+It is so easy to dehydrate dill weed – take the easy growing backyard herb from the garden to the spice cabinet with these easy steps.
+Dried dill tastes so much better than the storebought version!

 Before we get started dehydrating our dill, do you ever giggle at the thought of calling this herb dill weed?
 I do.
 My inner ten-year-old just giggles.
 So we’ll just stick to dill, shall we?

 Dill is a prolific and easy herb to grow in your backyard herb garden.
 Not only is the leaf a great punch of flavor to things like eggs, fish and chicken salad, but dill seeds are also an important component to the pickling process of cucumbers.

 Fun fact: Dill seeds are actually the fruit of the plant, not a real seed!